Sir-Corgi/workshop/Nanobody.md

 - antibody.target_pdb: A path to the target structure that we wish to design antibodies against.
 - antibody.framework_pdb: A path to the HLT-formatted antibody framework that we wish to use for our design.
 RFdiffusion will only design the structure and sequence of regions of the framework which are annotated as loops, this allows us to design the dock and loops of already optimized frameworks.
 - inference.ckpt_override_path: The path to the set of RFdiffusion model weights we will use for inference
 - ppi.hotspot_res: A list of hotspot residues that define our epitope.
 These are provided in the same format as in vanilla RFdiffusion.
-We discuss selecting hotspots in more detail [here](#Target-site-selection).
+We discuss selecting hotspots in more detail later.
 - antibody.design_loops: A dictionary that maps each CDR loop to a range of allowed loop lengths.
 The length of each loop is sampled uniformly from this range and is sampled independently of the lengths sampled for other loops.
 If a CDR loop exists in the framework but is not in the dict, this CDR loop will have its sequence and structure fixed during design.
 If a CDR loop is included in the dict but no range of lengths is provided, this CDR loop will have its sequence and structure designed but only with the length of the loop that is provided in the framework structure.
 - inference.num_designs: The number of designs we should generate.
 - inference.output_prefix: The prefix of the .pdb file outputs that we will generate.